 With an abundance of natural beauty, small-town charm, wineries and culinary offerings, there are plenty of things to do in Prince Edward County.
 I mean a lot.

 This region in southeastern Ontario is often compared to its more famous sister, Niagara-on-the-Lake, but there are notable differences.
 Whereas Niagara-on-the-Lake is a town in itself, the County is made up of three: Picton (the hub), Wellington and Bloomfield.
 It’s quieter, less commercialized and more affordable.
 As an area with its own arts trail, it has more character too.
-In fact, this island destination was named one of the Best Places to Visit in 2015 by Travel + Leisure.
+In fact, this island destination was named one of the Best Places to Visit in 2015 by Travel + Leisure magazine.

 So my visit of three days that should have been seven left me and my friend wanting more.
 More beach.
 More food.
 More wine.